 - Height of windbreaker≥1.5×height of outdoor unit - Mind the service space requirements when installing the windbreaker.

 - Sea wind

 - Building

 - Outdoor unit

 - Windbreaker

-The outdoor unit is designed for outdoor installation only, and for ambient temperatures ranging from -10 to 46°C in cooling mode and from -15 to 24°C in heating mode.
-Unless otherwise specified in the operation manual of the connected indoor unit.
+The outdoor unit is designed for outdoor installation only and for ambient temperatures specified in the table below (unless otherwise specified in the operation manual of the connected indoor unit).